ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 In many cases SQL is the best way to do this, but not everything can be expressed in SQL.

-A combination of Platform Cache, Scan Query and [Colocated Computations](https://ignite.apache.org/docs/latest/distributed-computing/collocated-computations) enables an efficient approach to this task:
+A combination of Platform Cache, Scan Query and [Colocated Computations](https://ignite.apache.org/docs/latest/distributed-computing/collocated-computations) enables an efficient approach to this task: when both `Local` and `Partition` properties are set on the `ScanQuery`, the results are served directly from Platform Cache, avoiding any network or JNI calls.

+1. fff

 TODO: Benchmark, code sample